Stein kernels and moment maps: Application to rates of convergence in the central limit theorem

 The original result of \cite{LNP15} bounds the Wasserstein distance of order $p$ by $\int{\underset{i,j}{\sum} |\tau_{ij} - \delta_{ij}|^pd\mu}$, but with an extra prefactor that depends on the dimension.
 We shall use the above variant instead because it leads to a better dependence on the dimension for the quantitative CLT we shall later obtain.
-The constant $C_p$ can be made explicit.
+The prefactor $C_p$ behaves like $O(p)$.

 These results mean that if we get estimates on $\Hess \varphi$, averaged out against $e^{-\varphi}$, we can deduce estimates on transport distances.
 It turns out that when $\mu$ is log-concave and compactly supported, such an estimate was already obtained by Klartag \cite{K14}: